 2018 Constitution Day Lecture

-The 2018 Constitution Day Lecture will be delivered by Orlando Delogu, Emeritus Professor at the University of Maine School of Law, on Monday, September 17, 2018.
-The title of his lecture is “The U.S. and Maine’s Constitution Both Indicate that Maine’s Beaches are Public Property.”
-The lecture will take place from 12:10 pm to 1:10 pm in the Moot Courtroom at the Law School, 246 Deering Avenue in Portland.
-The event is free and open to the public.
+The 2018 Constitution Day Lecture was delivered by Orlando Delogu, Emeritus Professor at the University of Maine School of Law, on Monday, September 17, 2018.
+The title of his lecture was “The U.S. and Maine’s Constitution Both Indicate that Maine’s Beaches are Public Property.”
+A video recording of the event will be available soon.

 - 2017: Professor Joseph Singer, Harvard Law School, “Indian Nations and the Constitution: What Americans Need to Know”

 - 2016: Judge Kermit Lipez, U.S. Court of Appeals for the First Circuit, “The First Amendment, The Police, and the Digital Age”

 - 2015: Judge John Woodcock, U.S District Court, District of Maine, “A Collision Course With Itself: The Establishment and Free Exercise Clauses of the First Amendment”